10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Location: Bluff View Art District, Chattanooga, TN

-The River Gallery Sculpture Garden is a peaceful spot that is full of art and nature.
+The River Gallery Sculpture Garden is a peaceful spot full of art and nature.
 This outdoor space features unique sculptures from artists around the world.
-This garden is spread over 2 acres, and they have art exhibits which are one of the top collections in the USA.
-Along with it, it is one of the most relaxing Chattanooga activities for art lovers.
+The garden is spread over 2 acres, and its art exhibits are one of the top collections in the USA.
+It is also one of the most relaxing Chattanooga activities for art lovers.

-As I walked through the garden, I spotted sculptures of all shapes and sizes.
-For me, it was the perfect place to slow down during my trip, take in the beauty, and enjoy the creative side of Chattanooga.
+Walking through the garden, I spotted sculptures of all shapes and sizes.
+It was the perfect place to slow down during my trip, take in the beauty, and enjoy Chattanooga’s creative side.

 Top Free Things to Do in Chattanooga

-If you have done exploring the main attractions and still want more, don’t worry!
-There are a lot more free things to do in Chattanooga that will not break the bank.
-Here we will have a quick check on free stuff to do in Chattanooga.
+If you have explored the main attractions and still want more, don’t worry!
+There are many more free things to do in Chattanooga that will not break the bank.
+Here, we will quickly check on free stuff to do in Chattanooga.

 The Passage at Ross’s Landing

-This outdoor memorial is situated right by the Tennessee River.
-It is easily accessible from the city as it is just a short walk from downtown.
+This outdoor memorial is situated by the Tennessee River.
+It is easily accessible from the city, just a short walk from downtown.
 It is a peaceful spot to learn about the history of the Trail of Tears.

 Hunter Museum of American Art’s Throwback Thursdays